AryanChawla1/image-captioning/README.md

-# Image Captioning Project: Flickr8k Data
+# Image Captioning Project

-This project uses the COCO dataset and the Hugging Face `datasets` library to prepare data for training an image captioning model.

-The `prepare_data.py` script downloads the dataset annotations, flattens the five captions per image into single image-caption pairs, and saves them into three optimized Parquet files.
+This project was created to test the perfomance of a image captioning pipeline using CLIP embedding and a fine-tuned DistilBART transformer model.
+To test the performance, the COCO and Flickr8k datasets from HuggingFace were used.

 ## Setup and Installation

 This project uses a dedicated Python virtual environment (`venv`) named `venv_ic` to manage dependencies.
+To run the training and inference for this pipeline, please use the notebook files: `model_training.ipynb` and `inference.ipynb`.

 ### 1. Create and Activate Virtual Environment

 You must first create and activate the environment to isolate project dependencies.
 Try to use Python 3.12.
-If you have errors with installing PyTorch with cua129, change the cua version or remove it entirely to use the CPU instead.

 | **Platform**             | **Command to Create**     | **Command to Activate**          |
 | :----------------------- | :------------------------ | :------------------------------- |